illumine/JetLiveSource/README.md

 # JetLiveSource
-JDBC Code Generator - implementation of Java DAO pattern
+JDBC Code Generator - Generates Java JDBC code in order to call DB Records, Tables, Procedures and Functions.
+Implementation of Java Data Access Object - DAO/Adapter pattern

 ## Java JDBC Code Generation

-* Stub Class with 1-1 relationship with a Database Record having Getter/Setter methods to handle private attributes/record fields
+* Tables: Creates the Java Stub Class with 1-1 relationship with a Database Record having Getter/Setter methods to handle private attributes/record fields
-* Stub Class for DAO implementing methods, search/retrieve/retrieve array/edit/update/delete
+* Tables: Creates the Java Stub Class for DAO implementing methods, search/retrieve/retrieve array/edit/update/delete
+* Procedures: Creates the Java Class for Procedure call with methods signature 1-1 mapping of arguments in procedure
-* Stub Class for Functione/Procedure call with methods signature 1-1 mapping of arguments in procedure/functions
+* Functions: Creates the Java Class for Function call with methods signature 1-1 mapping of arguments in function
-* Auto implementation - no need to provide mapping of types.
+* Auto implementation - no need to provide XML mapping of types.

 ## Compatible Databases
 * Oracle Server